 - A or B in Algebra I; OR

-- A or B in Algebra I Honors;
+- A or B in Algebra I Honors; OR

-- OR A in 8th Grade Math;
+- A in 8th Grade Math;

-- AND Pre-assessment and Department Placement
+- AND Placement Test and Departmental Approval

 Students will analyze linear and quadratic situations through the use of graphs, tables, and equations.
 To this end, students will explore: properties and operations of the real number system, evaluation of algebraic expressions, solving and graphing equations and systems of equations, and development of models of linear and quadratic situations.
 Students will also engage in basic statistical sampling, representation, and analysis.
-Students are expected to have excellent math skills, as well as a solid work ethic to be successful in a fast-paced, in-depth math program.
+Students are expected to have excellent math skills, as well as a solid work ethic to be successful in a fast-paced, indepth math program.
 Algebra 1 Honors carries weighted credit for final grades of A or B.